openPMD/openPMD-api/docs/source/usage/concepts.rst

   A padding may be specified by ``"series_%06T.json"`` to create files ``series_000000.json``, ``series_000100.json`` and ``series_000200.json``.
   The inner group layout of each file is identical to that of the group-based encoding.
 * **variable-based iteration encoding:** This experimental encoding uses a feature of some backends (i.e., ADIOS2) to maintain datasets and attributes in several versions (i.e., iterations are stored inside *variables*).
+  When creating an ADIOS2 Series with steps (e.g. via ``series.writeIterations()`` / ``series.write_iterations()``), this encoding will be picked as a default instead of group-based encoding due to bad performance characteristics of group-based encoding in ADIOS2.
   No iteration-specific groups are created and the corresponding layer is dropped from the openPMD hierarchy.
   In backends that do not support this feature, a series created with this encoding can only contain one iteration.